Carlos Brito (Portuguese politician)

+Carlos Alfredo de Brito GCIH (9 February 1933 – 7 May 2026) was a Portuguese politician.

+Life and career

-Carlos Alfredo de Brito, GCIH (born Portuguese Mozambique, February 9, 1933) is a Portuguese politician.
-He was born in Portuguese Mozambique but went with his family to Alcoutim, in Algarve, Portugal when he was 3 years old.
-He joined the illegal Portuguese Communist Party (PCP) during the corporatist, authoritarian New State regime (1932-1974), by whom he was imprisoned.
+Carlos Brito was born on 9 February 1933 in Portuguese Mozambique, but went with his family to Alcoutim, in Algarve, Portugal, when he was 3 years old.
+He joined the illegal Portuguese Communist Party (PCP) during the corporatist, authoritarian New State regime (1932–1974), by whom he was imprisoned.

-In the presidential election of 1980, Brito was the Communist Party candidate, but withdrew shortly before the elections in support of the incumbent President, General António Ramalho Eanes, who was facing a stiff challenge from the right-wing António Soares Carneiro.
+In the 1980 presidential election, Brito was the Communist Party candidate, but withdrew shortly before the elections in support of the incumbent President, General António Ramalho Eanes, who was facing a stiff challenge from the right-wing António Soares Carneiro.
 He served in the Assembly of the Republic until 1991.

-He later became a reform member of the PCP, and was suspended due to his criticism, being spared from expulsion in view of his many and historical services to the party.
-He supported Manuel Alegre, the independent Socialist candidate, in the presidential elections of 2006.
+Brito later became a reform member of the PCP, and was suspended due to his criticism, being spared from expulsion in view of his many and historical services to the party.
+He supported Manuel Alegre, the independent Socialist candidate, in the 2006 presidential election.

-He married the notable former PCP militant Zita Seabra and had two daughters: Ana and Rita de Seabra Roseiro de Brito.
+He married the notable former PCP militant Zita Seabra, and had two daughters: Ana and Rita de Seabra Roseiro de Brito.

+Brito died in Alcoutim on 7 May 2026, at the age of 93.